 Walter scooted over next to me and said in a lowered voice, “We should just leave them, they are slowing us down.”
 I stared at him in shock, I couldn’t believe he had just suggested that.
 I couldn’t leave these people, that would be wrong.
 And we were probably far ahead of the government now, they also couldn’t possibly know that we were down here.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Samantha SpeedWrite a Review